jose-bar/cse15l-lab-reports/LabReport2.md

 >`main`: The class `chatServer` has no fields that affect this method but it takes in the command line as arguments.
 It takes in a number to be used as a port number with the following method.
 >
->`handleRequest`: This method has three String fields within the class `Handler`; `history`-Stores the chat history, `s`-Temporarily stores the intended message, `u`-Temporarily stores the user sending the message.
+>`handleRequest`: This method utilizes the three String fields within the class `Handler`; `history`-Stores the chat history, `s`-Temporarily stores the intended message, `u`-Temporarily stores the user sending the message.
 The method takes in a URL and does something different depending on the path.

 - With this specific request, the following changes happen to the fields:
   1. `String s` now stores "A girl fell off a 20-foot ladder.
 She wasn’t hurt.
 How?"